tudorpintea999/kailua/book/src/verifier.md

 ### Verifier Router
 The [RISCZeroVerifierRouter contract](https://dev.risczero.com/api/blockchain-integration/contracts/verifier#verifier-router)
 routes proofs from different sources to their correct verifier.
-This allows your application (and Kailua) to leverage proofs generated using different zkVM versions, or aggregated through the [Boundless proving network](https://docs.beboundless.xyz/), while delegating the complexity of managing the verifier version to the router contract.
+This allows your application (and Kailua) to leverage proofs generated using different zkVM versions, or through the [Boundless proving network](https://docs.beboundless.xyz/), while delegating the complexity of managing the verifier version to the router contract.